|Pilot 1st Lt. Michael J. Carter, O-727403 (MIA / KIA) CA

 Crashed February 4, 1943

 Built by Curtiss in Buffalo, New York.
-Delivered U. S. Army serial number unknown.
+Delivered U. S. Army Air Force (USAAF) as P-40F Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

-On February 4, 1943 took off from Fighter 2 (Kukum) on Guadalcanal piloted by Carter on an escort mission for SBD Dauntless dive bombers.
-Weather was clear with good visibility.
-While off the east coast of New Georgia at 17:00, this aircraft was accidentally shot down by F4F Wildcat.
+On February 4, 1943 took off from Fighter 2 (Kukum) on Guadalcanal piloted by 1st Lt.
+Michael J. Carter (assigned 44th Fighter Squadron) on a mission to escort SBD Dauntless dive bombers.
+The weather was clear with good visibility.
+While off the east coast of New Georgia at 5:00pm, this aircraft was accidentally shot down by a F4F Wildcat.
 Carter was observed to bail out, but was never seen again and declared Missing In Action (MIA).

 American Battle Monuments Commission (ABMC) - Michael J. Carter

 1Lt Michael J Carter (tablets of the missing photo)

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?

 March 19, 2018